Rickaym/Asciin.py/docs/basics.rst

 Fundamentals
 ===============
-To start off, an instantiation of the :class:`AsciiPy.Window` class is required.
+To start off, an instantiation of the :class:`Asciinpy.Window` class is required.
 It handles the OS dependencies and provides a way to inject a game loop through a decorator.

 `E.g. 1`

 .. code:: py

-   from AsciiPy import Window
+   from Asciinpy import Window

-   window = Window(resolution: Union[Tuple[int, int], AsciiPy.values.Resolutions], max_framerate: Optional[int] = None)
+   window = Window(resolution: Union[Tuple[int, int], Asciinpy.values.Resolutions], max_framerate: Optional[int] = None)

-There are a few methods you can call from this instance; :obj:`AsciiPy.Window.replay` and :obj:`AsciiPy.Window.run`.
+There are a few methods you can call from this instance; :obj:`Asciinpy.Window.replay` and :obj:`Asciinpy.Window.run`.

 Run
 ----
 The run method executes the game loop that has been passed in previously with an internal clock.
-It is possible to set a timer for termination, refer to :obj:`AsciiPy.Window.loop` for further information.
+It is possible to set a timer for termination, refer to :obj:`Asciinpy.Window.loop` for further information.
 Passing in the game loop is as simple as defining a function with a given signature of one parameter and decorated.
-The game loop must accept a single parameter of type :class:`AsciiPy.Displayable`, it will raise an error if the signature is incorrect.
+The game loop must accept a single parameter of type :class:`Asciinpy.Displayable`, it will raise an error if the signature is incorrect.

 .. note::